Videoton FC Fehérvár: Stadium

 The multi-purpose stadium of the club is located in Székesfehérvár, Hungary.
 The name of the stadium is Sóstói Stadion which originates from neighbouring Sóstó (in English Salt Lake).
 Its capacity is 14,300 (all seated) and it was opened in 1967.
 The record attendance was in 1985 when Videoton FC played Spanish giants Real Madrid in the first leg of the final of the 1984–85 UEFA Cup.

 The first ground of the club could be found in the Berényi Street.
 On 26 September 1946, the first match was played at the Berényi Street Ground.
 Videoton played its matches here from 1950 to 1959.
 From 1959, the team played on a grass turf until 1967.
 The club moved to the Sóstói Stadion three times.
 The first era spent at the stadium was between 1948–50 and 1959–62.
 In 1967, the club moved there permanently.

-In 2007, the academy of the team was founded in Felcsút, the village where Viktor Orbán, the Prime Minister spent his childhood.
-Videoton FC bought the team of Felcsút, which was played in the Nemzeti Bajnokság II and the team of the academy (named after Ferenc Puskás) competes in the Second League since that.
-The team is called Videoton-Puskás Ferenc Labdarúgó Akadémia (or Videoton II).
-Videoton-PFLA plays in Felcsút.

 Due to the reconstruction of the Sóstói Stadion, Videoton played their home matches at the Pancho Aréna in the 2016–17 Nemzeti Bajnokság I and 2016–17 UEFA Europa League season.
-The Pancho Arena is located in Felcsút and its main tenant is Nemzeti Bajnokság II club Puskás Akadémia FC.
+The Pancho Arena is located in Felcsút and its main tenant is Nemzeti Bajnokság I club Puskás Akadémia FC.
 The director of Videoton chose Pancho Aréna as their home due to the club's strong ties with Puskás Akadémia.
 However, the capacity of the Pancho Aréna is much smaller than Videoton's original stadium.

 On 23 November 2016 the construction officially started.

 On 7 February 2017, László Horváth, project manager of Sóstó Konzorcium, said that the first phase of the construction ended.
 The demolition of the interior of the remaining main stand ended.
 The concrete of the demolished parts of the main stand will be reused in the building of the new stands.
 The Sóstó Konzorcium will have 14 months to finish the construction of the stadium.